HYH-yuhan/TumorID/README.md

 ```
 Each of them are the path to store tumor sample STR profile, reference profile, frequency table and size table of kits.
 Specially, tmp_path in this script is used to store each locus genotype combination file during the running process, which is created by users.

-Please note that the script is only available for globalfiler.Please contact the author of the manuscript if you encounter any bugs.
+Please note that the script is only available for globalfiler.
+Please contact the author of the manuscript if you encounter any bugs.
 ## Example
 An example is provided here, including the **tumor sample profile HTFD0166.txt, reference profile HBD0166.txt, frequency file southeast_fre.txt, size file gf_kit.txt**.
-All of profile were exported by GeneMapper ID-X 1.5 software (Applied Biosystems, USA), frequency file were derived from a population survey of Southwest Han Chinese individuals,and globalfiler kit info was exported from [euroformix](http://euroformix.com/)
+All of profile were exported by GeneMapper ID-X 1.5 software (Applied Biosystems, USA), frequency file were derived from a population survey of Southwest Han Chinese individuals, and globalfiler kit info was exported from [euroformix](http://euroformix.com/)

 ## Info about needed python-packages
 numpy  : mathematical operation over arrays